AspenWeb/experimental-ruby-version/README.md

 Greetings, <%= foo %>!
 ```

-Page one is Ruby and page two is ERB, using page one's context.
+Page one is Ruby and page two is ERB, using page one's binding context.